The purpose of this community science program is two-fold:

 Join the movement to understand the effects of climate change on our forests and communities by taking photos of western redcedar and sharing them on the iNaturalist Mobile App!

 Protecting our forests is a community effort.
 We can’t do it without you or the community around you!
 Share this project with your community or contact us to organize a presentation.
-Together we can raise awareness about what trees do for our environment and our neighborhoods in the PNW.

 Your tax-deductible gift, whether its a cup of coffee or something greater, will help us impact more communities and make more discoveries together.